Ameya32/Data-Analytics-App-/Readme.md

-Sure!
-Here’s the revised version with example routes included:

----

 This project collects real-time Binance tick data for cryptocurrency pairs like BTC/USDT and ETH/USDT, stores it in a SQLite database, and provides analytics through a Flask API.
 The APIs allow users to fetch recent prices, compute and retrieve spread and z-score between symbol pairs, calculate rolling correlations, generate summary statistics, trigger z-score based alerts, and export price, spread, correlation.
 An admin endpoint allows computation of hourly summaries that aggregate price, spread, and correlation statistics for easier analysis.